wormtable/wormtable/docs/source/api.rst

 .. class:: Cursor

-    Cursors provide an efficient means of iterating over the rows in a table, retreiving a subset of the columns in the row.
-This is much more efficient that iterating over the table directly and retreiving the values of interest from the tuples returned because only the values that we are interested in are converted into Python values and passed back.
+    Cursors provide an efficient means of iterating over the rows in a table, retrieving a subset of the columns in the row.
+This is much more efficient that iterating over the table directly and retrieving the values of interest from the tuples returned because only the values that we are interested in are converted into Python values and passed back.